-Struggling to connect your laptop to your home Wi-Fi can be incredibly frustrating, especially when you’re trying to meet a deadline or stream your favorite show.
+Struggling to connect your laptop to your home Wi-Fi can be incredibly frustrating, especially when you're trying to meet a deadline or stream your favourite show.
 While there are several reasons why your laptop may be having issues, this guide aims to provide you with clear troubleshooting steps to get you back online quickly.

 Common Issues That Could Prevent Wi-Fi Connectivity